 You seem wedded to that homegrown player mantra?

-Yes, but it's going to be interesting because the downside of having homegrown players is that you can lose them to international duty.
-Rory Hutchinson is now playing for Scotland, Dan Biggar's with and if you have too many players, at key points of the season it can be a real hindrance.
+Yes, but it’s going to be interesting because the downside of having homegrown players is that you can lose them to international duty.
+Rory Hutchinson is now playing for Scotland, Dan Biggar’s with Wales and if you have too many Six Nations players, at key points of the season it can be a real hindrance.

 It’s fantastic that it gets players within your organisation recognised for their abilities and potential but it does put a strain on you there.
 In that respect, having some Australian and Kiwi guys who can’t be selected for their countries is advantageous.